-Open your Stereo Analyzer to see if your low-end have good correlation or not.
-If not, click on the band we’ve created in the Pro Q3 and drag to the right side until your phase and balance looking good in your analyzer.
+Open your Stereo Analyzer to see if your low-end has good correlation or not.
+If not, click on the band we created in Pro Q3 and drag to the right side until your phase and balance look good in your analyzer.

-You would also use the plugin like A1Stereo Control from Alex Hilton for the phase correction, but, in the end, the fewer plugins you have, the better!
+You can also use a plugin like A1Stereo Control from Alex Hilton for phase correction, but, in the end, the fewer plugins you have, the better!

 3. How To Make Atmospheric Pad Sounds With 1 Click (For Any Genre)

-With this method, you will generate new exciting pads in a different way.
+With this method, you will generate new and exciting pads in a different way.
 Sometimes you need to click longer to get results, but it’s worth it.
-Also, when generating new sounds, make sure your volume is low because it can create high-resonance but also loud sounds.
+Also, when generating new sounds, make sure your volume is low because it can create high-resonances and loud sounds.

 4. How To Be More Creative When Producing Music

-When you feel creative, don’t stop working on your project and don’t distract yourself for any costs.
+When you feel creative, don’t stop working on your project, and don’t distract yourself.
 Reason?
-It’s simple – you cannot force yourself to be creative, and when you are, it means that you have that great moment that will last for some time.
+It’s simple – you cannot force yourself to be creative.
+When you are creative, it means that you have a great moment that will last for some time.
 Don’t interrupt it until you are satisfied.

 5. How To Avoid Chaotic Composing in Music Production

 When making changes, make sure you avoid to minimal changes.
-Instead, make bulk changes – you need to make sure that when you made a little adjustment, it needs to be changed across your whole track, not only at one place somewhere in your project.
+Instead, make bulk changes.
+You need to make sure that when you make a little adjustment,you make changes across your whole track, not only at one place somewhere in your project.

-On the other side, these “micro-changes” are useful when you want to give attention somewhere in your track so you will make this little special thing.
-But when doing so, make sure that it’s more like an effect than defect.
+On the other side, these “micro-changes” are useful when you want to give attention somewhere on your track to make something special.
+When doing so, make sure that it’s an effect rather than a defect.

 Also, when composing, try to avoid using the playback button at the same place.
-The reason is that if you only play the part that you are working on, you will not be able to connect with your previous section and it would cause that your tune will sound chaotic.
-Just make sure when working on some part to scroll a few bars back to make a sweet and smooth transition.
+The reason is that if you only play the part that you are working on, you will not be able to connect with your previous section, which cause your tune to sound chaotic.
+Just make sure when working on one part to scroll back a few bars to create a sweet and smooth transition.

 6. How To Avoid Being Monotone When Producing Music

-The exact opposite of being chaotic.
+The exact opposite of being chaotic is being monotone.
 Monotone tracks are more stable and have a solid structure.
-If you want to fix it and don’t have it so flat, you need to approach to your track like it
+If you want to fix so it’s not so flat, you need to approach your track as a series of micro tracks.

-That said, you need to add new layers of sounds that will fit together and try to make an actual part a bit different from the previous part.
+With that said, you need to add new layers of sounds that will fit together and try to make an actual part a bit different from the previous part.
 For example, you have 2 x 16 bars.
-You want to make the first solid sixteen, but when starting next, all you need is just a slight difference between the first and second part.
-It doesn’t need too much effort to avoid being monotone.
+You want to make the first sixteen solid, but when starting the next section, all you need is a slight difference between the first and second parts.
+It doesn’t take a lot of effort to avoid being monotone.

-When it comes to the third section (third 16), you need to make more visible change to make it sound more assorted and pleasant.
-The secret is in the constellation of the sounds you’ve used on your timeline, which needs to fits perfectly together and to make great harmony.
+When it comes to the third section (third 16), you need to make more visible changes to make it sound more assorted and pleasant.
+The secret is in the constellation of the sounds you use on your timeline, which needs to fits perfectly together to make great harmony.

 7. How To Prevent Hearing Damage When Producing Music On Studio Headphones

 This is more about my personal experience than the fact.
-I used to mix the music without limiter on the master.
-Also, I am using only studio headphones for composition and mix my music.
-It was only a clean project and nothing on the master, but the actual composition was very loud, and after time I had some pain in the ears when the loudest part started playing.
+I used to mix the music without a limiter on the master.
+Also, I only used studio headphones for composition and mixing my music.
+It was only a clean project without anything on the master, but the actual composition was very loud.
+After time, I had some pain in the ears when the loudest part started playing.

 In our 30 tips we for Creative music production we have mentioned that it’s recommended to keep the clean master channel for the quality of your workflow.
-But on the other side, it’s also good to consider put the limiter if you are using the studio headphones very often.
+On the other side, it’s also good to consider puting a limiter there if you are using the studio headphones very often.
 Not sure about monitors, but for studio headphones, I would recommend using the limiter on the master channel.

 8. How To Progress Your Tune Consistently and Productively

-In next days you want to do everything – adding and improving the sound, checking the stereo (Izotope Imager, IXL Stereo Analyzer) and spectrum analyzer (SPAN, IXL Spectrum Analyzer) to making your track better than it was yesterday.
-With this technique, you will never feel like your track sound worse today than the version before.
+In the next days you want to do everything.
+Work on adding and improving the sound, checking the stereo imager (Izotope Imager, IXL Stereo Analyzer) and spectrum analyzer (SPAN, IXL Spectrum Analyzer) to make your track better than it was the previous day.
+With this technique, you will never feel like your track sounds worse today than the day before.

 9. How to avoid problems with transient processing when producing music

-The problem with transient processing will happen if your attack parameter is set too much.
-You have to find the balance between all sounds to avoid the very edgy attack of the one sound and lack of the attack on the other sound.
-For example – if your kick has a lack of the attack and hi-hats has a very high attack, this will cause that your kick will be hard to feel and hard to recognize in the mix when hi-hats and kick are playing together.
+The problem with transient processing happens when your attack parameter is set too much.
+You have to find the balance between all sounds to avoid the very edgy attack of one sound and lack of the attack on the other sound.
+For example, if your kick has a lack of the attack and hi-hats have a very high attack, you might find your kick hard to recognize in the mix when hi-hats and kick are playing together.
 It may happen anytime when you over-process the sounds with the feeling that everything is right.
 You just need to pay more attention and find a balance between the sounds.

 10. How To Use Signal Analyzer

 Great comparison tool.
 For instance, this little VST will show you how rough your snare is in comparison to your kick.
-If it’s very thin, or maybe thick, and you can fix it by reducing compression, or decreasing the sustain in the transient VST plugin.
+If it’s very thin or thick, and you can fix it by reducing compression or decreasing the sustain in the transient VST plugin.

-When you start doing changes, analyzer starts capturing the sound, and you can adjust it for your needs by manipulating with the source parameters.
+When you start making changes, the analyzer starts capturing the sound, and you can adjust it for your needs by manipulating with the source parameters.

-Even though this is not necessary to do, this still might be very useful in some genres when you can make the drums sound the same and bring it some consistency to your mix.
+Even though this is not necessary to do, this still might be very useful in some genres when the drums sound the same to bring it some consistency to your mix.